-- Check out the Ridgefield Farmer’s Market every Saturday from 9:00am-2:00pm from May through October at Overlook Park.
+Check out the Ridgefield Farmer's Market every Saturday from 9 am to 2 pm from May through October at Overlook Park.

 Create an inviting and beautiful yard that is safe for your family and pets and has an abundance of natural beauty.
-Using native plants, encouraging wildlife, composting and avoiding the use of chemicals in the form of fertilizers, pesticides and herbicides for the garden is the perfect way to garden – naturally.
-Click here for more information on how to beautify your yard naturally.
+Using native plants, encouraging wildlife, composting, and avoiding the use of chemicals in the form of fertilizers, pesticides, and herbicides for the garden is the perfect way to garden – naturally.
+View for more information on how to beautify your yard naturally.

 Protect your family and your community by cutting down on toxic products and disposing of them in the correct manner.